oconpa/hugoHosting/content/prereq/c9/_index.md

 3. Click 'Create Environment'

-4. Set the **name** of your environment to be 'AmplifyWorkshop'.\
+4. Set the **name** of your environment to be 'MLWorkshop'.\
    Click 'Next Step'.\
-   Under 'Instance Type' select 'Other instance type', and search for 't3.medium' in the dropdown search.
+   Under 'Instance Type' select 'Other instance type', and search for **t2.micro** in the dropdown search.

-   **NOTE: t3.medium is required to build and publish our Amplify application.**

 5. Leave everything else as default.\
    Click 'Next Step'.\
    Click 'Create Environment'.